Gin Rummy Scoring Explained (Knock, Gin & Undercut)

 How many points do you get for gin?

-Usually 25 bonus points, plus your opponent’s deadwood.
+Usually 25 bonus points on top of your opponent’s deadwood total.

 What is the maximum deadwood to knock?